The Last Cop (2010 TV series): French

 Falco is the series that started in 2013.

 U.S.

-At Turner Upfront TNT has announced to produce a pilot for a US remake of the German series.
-The adaptation will see the 1990s cop Mick Branigan to awake after 20 years of coma returning to his job at the LAPD.
-The pilot is produced by Sylvester Stallone with Fuse Entertainment and Fox Television Studios co-producing the show for TNT.
+At Turner Upfront TNT had announced the production of a pilot for a US remake (titled "The Last Cop") of the German series in May 2013.
+The adaptation would have seen the 1990s cop Mick Branigan awakening after 20 years in coma and returning to his job at the LAPD.
+The pilot was produced by Sylvester Stallone with Fuse Entertainment and Fox Television Studios co-producing the show for TNT.
+However, the series never panned out.

 Estonian

 Kanal 2 started the series under name Viimane võmm (The Last Cop) in 2014.
-The main characters are Mikk Kotkas (actor Üllar Saaremäe), Andreas Prikk (actor Robert Annus) and Tanja Murrik (actress Ülle Lichtfeldt).
+The main characters are Mikk Kotkas (actor Üllar Saaremäe), Anders Prikk (actor Robert Annus) and Tanja Murrik (actress Ülle Lichtfeldt).
 Kotkas drives old white Volvo 700-series wagon.

 Japanese

-Nippon Television Network and Hulu announced to produce the mini-series for a Japanese remake of the German series, scheduled to start summer 2015.
+Nippon Television Network and Hulu announced the production of a mini-series for a Japanese remake of the German series, which began to air starting in the summer 2015.

 Russian

 Petersburg – Channel 5 produced first two seasons (39 episodes) of Последний мент (The Last Cop) in 2015–2016.
 Gosha Kutsenko plays the lead role - captain Alexey Divov.